 - As much as possible, eat food that’s been thoroughly cooked and eat it while it is hot.
 This especially applies to shellfish such as crayfish and crabs – ensure they have been cooked properly all the way through.

 - Don’t mix raw and cooked food with raw foods such as salads and relishes.
 If you do have uncooked vegetables or fruits, say in a salad, be sure it is from a reliable source.
-Or peel and prepare it yourself using only clean, treated water.
+Or peel and prepare it yourself

 - It is best to avoid ice cream and ice if you aren’t certain that they were made with clean water.